Bee vs wasp: what's the difference between these two stinging insects?

 If a bee has a barbed sting it is highly likely it will only sting once and then die as a result, whereas if a bee has a smooth sting it has the ability to escape with its sting intact and therefore sting again.
 The common wasp has a smooth sting, which doesn’t get caught, allowing them to sting more than once.

-Bee vs wasp: honey
+Bee vs wasp: who makes honey?

 While not all bees make honey (more than 90% of bee species don’t, in fact) there are a number of species that do.
 Those known as honeybees are the most prolific but other species do too – like some bumblebees and stingless bees.